Building a new home? Here's everything you need to know about construction payments and how they work with your Keystart home loan.

 Please note, while any additional amounts paid into the loan account during the construction phase are taken into account for your loan balance those funds are not available for redraw.

 Additional payments can be made by increasing your scheduled direct debit amounts or by manual payments via Bpay.
-Please contact us for your manual payment details.
+Please contact us for manual payment details.

 Keystart recommends that you seek your own independent financial advice prior to making any decisions about your financial needs.
 The examples given in this post are provided for illustrative purposes only.